 What is biochar and how can it help designers address the unique challenges of urban landscapes as well as regional and global issues such as biodiversity loss and climate change?
 How can designers use the concept of metabolism to cultivate systems of biological, cultural and economic function that lead towards climate stability and resilient systems...

-Climate Responsible City
+Designing the Climate Responsible City

 Sweetgrass Living Shorelines Project